mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

 brings you two directory `b`.

-`pushd` and `popd` are two really great command and they are hugely useful in scripts to cleanly enter and exit directories in shell-scripts.
-The ony question is why there are so many characters to type and why `cd` doesn't have that feature built in.
-To fix this have the following two function in my `~/.bashrc` which overrides `cd`:
+`pushd` and `popd` are two really great commands and they are hugely useful in scripts to cleanly enter and exit directories in shell-scripts.
+The only question is why there are so many characters to type and why `cd` doesn't have that feature built in.
+To fix this put the following two functions into your `~/.bashrc` which overrides `cd`:

     function cd() {
       if [ "$#" = "0" ]